akshayshrivastav866/news-aggregator/README.md

 # Pre-requisites

 1. Ubuntu/Mac or any system that support bash/sh scripts execution `(Sehr wichtig / Muy importante / Important)`
+    - If you are using windows system, make sure `wsl (windows subsystem for linux)` is installed so that we can execute bash scripts
 2. Composer (v2.7.2)
 3. Docker (v26.1.2)
 4. docker compose (v2.26.1)